smallrye/smallrye-config/documentation/src/main/docs/config/indexed-properties.md

 A call to `Config#getValues("my.collection", String.class)`, will automatically create and convert a `List<String>` that contains the values `dog`, `cat` and `turtle`.
 A call to `Config#getValues("my.indexed.collection", String.class)` returns the exact same result.
-If SmallRye Config finds the same property name in their indexed and unindexed format, the indexed value has priority.
+The indexed property format is prioritized when both styles are found in the same configuration source.
+When available in multiple sources, the higher ordinal source wins, like any other configuration lookup.

 The indexed property is sorted by its index before being added to the target `Collection`.
 Any gaps in the indexes do not resolve to the target `Collection`, which means that the `Collection` result will store all values without empty